mycsHQ/crypt-aws-kms/README.md

 In short the steps are.
 1. Create masterkey in AWS KMS
 2. Generate datakey with masterkey id and store it ENCRYPTED! locally
-3. Decrypt the datakey through KMS and encrypt files locally with decrypted datakey as salt
+3. Decrypt the datakey through KMS and encrypt files locally with decrypted datakey as key
-4. Decrypt the datakey through KMS and decrypt files locally with decrypted datakey as salt
+4. Decrypt the datakey through KMS and decrypt files locally with decrypted datakey as key

 > Do not store the decrypted datakey but keep it in memory only as long as you need it